KNITPhoenix/Ridgeformer/README.md

 |AdaCos(CNN) | CL | CL | 81.90 | 89.50 |
 |Ridgeformer (Ours)| CL | CL | 100.00 | 100.00 |

+## Contact
+For more information or any questions, feel free to reach us at spandey8@buffalo.edu

 ## License
 Ridgeformer is CC-BY-NC 4.0 licensed, as found in the LICENSE file.
 It is released for academic research / non-commercial use only.